 So many people have provided us with pictures and info over the years that it is impossible to list them all in one place.
 We have done our best to include their names, contact information and or website link to their photos or written contributions.
 If something is amiss please contact the webmaster and we will do our best to correct it.

-Please remember that this site is run my volunteers, and sometimes it takes several months to get things corrected or in better order.
-Over the last two years we receive dozens of letters each day, so it is impossible to reply to all of them.
+Please remember that this site is run by volunteers, and sometimes it takes several months to get things corrected or in better order.
+Over the last years we received dozens of letters each day, so it is impossible to reply to all of them.
 But each letter is read and considered.

 CanBooks is a small Canadian Publishing House, located in rural Saskatchewan.
 Using the Internet and other modern technology, CanBooks operates it’s business from many corners of the world.
 In many ways, we are the ultimate cottage industry.
 The only thing that ties us to Saskatchewan, is that we need to have our registration parked somewhere, and our bank account has to exist at some physical location.
 Since our roots are in Saskatchewan, that’s where our base is located.